Free air compressor pre-start checklist

 - Sign-off: operator and supervisor.

-How to conduct an air compressor pre-start inspection
+How to use this air compressor pre-start checklist

 - Record any defects and report per your site procedures.
-Do not operate until safety defects are rectified.
+Do not operate until safety defects are rectified.: Note each defect with a description and severity rating.
+Tag the compressor out of service if pressure system faults, missing guards or relief valve failures are found.
+Notify the supervisor immediately.

 Complete a pre-start inspection before each use or at the start of each shift.
 If the compressor has been relocated, repaired or used by another operator, perform a fresh check.
 Monthly inspections should cover deeper maintenance items such as oil changes, filter replacements and belt tension.
-Annual inspections should include pressure vessel certification and relief valve testing.
+Quarterly checks should include a more detailed review of the pressure system, hose condition and safety valve testing.
+Annual inspections should include pressure vessel certification in accordance with AS 3788 and relief valve testing by a qualified inspector.
 In MapTrack, you can schedule each inspection tier and track compliance across your entire compressor fleet.

 Frequently asked questions